 Visiting Student Learning Opportunities

-Offered by participating host institutions, the opportunities are available in teaching hospitals, community clinics, and urban or rural sites and are open to preclinical, clinical, or final-year students, as determined by the host institution.
+Offered by participating host institutions in the U.S. and around the world, elective opportunities are available in teaching hospitals, community clinics, and urban or rural sites and are open to preclinical, clinical, or final-year students, as determined by the host institution.

 Additional Opportunities for Medical Students

 In addition to the educational opportunities available through the VSLO program, the AAMC encourages students to consider other opportunities as well.

 The summer between your first and second year is a valuable time to explore specialties or bolster your research experience in a specialty you’re already considering.
 Then, carve out some time during your second year to participate in specialty interest groups and physician panels organized by your school.

 Looking for ways to enrich your medical school experience?
 Search for fellowships, internships, summer programs, scholarships, and grants currently available in the United States and abroad.

 Many medical schools and graduate schools offer courses related to public health or population health, but students may want additional training or experiences to enhance their ability to address the health needs of populations as well as individuals.